opendilab/DI-engine-docs/Procgen_en.rst

 random seed
 --------

-- There are two parts of the random seed in the environment that need to be set, one is the random seed of the original environment, and the other is the random seed of the random library used by various environment transformations (such as \ ``random`` \ , \ ``np.random` ` \ )
+- There are two parts of the random seed in the environment that need to be set, one is the random seed of the original environment, and the other is the random seed of the random library used by various environment transformations (such as\ ``random``\ ，\ ``np.random``\ )

 - For the environment caller, just set these two seeds through the \ ``seed`` \ method of the environment, no need to care about the specific implementation details

-- Concrete implementation inside the environment: For the seed of the original environment, set before calling the \ ``reset`` \ method of the environment, the concrete original environment \ `` reset`` \
+- Concrete implementation inside the environment: For the seed of the original environment, set before calling the\ ``reset``\ method of the environment, the concrete original environment\ ``reset``\

 - Concrete implementation inside the environment: For random library seeds, the value is set directly in the \ ``seed`` \ method of the environment